 Even before the city's Planning Commission votes on a bid by Verizon Wireless to build a 65-foot-high cell phone transmission tower in Pleasanton, the City Council agreed Tuesday night to take a new look at regulations that restrict these towers in many parts of town.

 At the council's urging, City Manager Nelson Fialho and Brian Dolan, director of Community Development, said they would have staff and planners look at current regulations that date back to 2003.
 Those rules prohibit cell phone towers from being installed in public parks, near schools and in residential areas.

 Those rules, the city attorney's office said, were made to avoid any impact on property values.
 The city was blocked from considering any health risks from electronic transmissions at the towers because of federal regulations declaring them to be safe and not subject to further state or local regulations.

 Verizon, represented by Complete Wireless Consultants, has asked the Planning Commission for a permit to install its 65-foot-high tower, to be disguised as a pine tree, on city-owned land near Bernal Corporate Park and I-680 and near Corte Monterey.
 A decision is expected to be made at the commission's meeting next Wednesday.

-Fialho said city staff is recommending against Verizon's application, but agreed that it's time to review and possibly update the Pleasanton ordinance.
+Fialho said city staff is recommending against Verizon's application, but agreed that it's time to review and possible update the Pleasanton ordinance.

 He cautioned, however, that changing the regulations in place could mean considering a number of new federal regulations governing cell phone communications that could impact any new rules Pleasanton considers.